Looking into the crystal ball – the South African economy in 2022

 These 10 policy-related building blocks could make a significant difference to South Africa – not only to its economy but also to its global standing, sense of self-worth and its future confidence.

-Professor Raymond Parson is an economist at the North-West University (NWU) Business School.
+Professor Raymond Parsons is an economist at the North-West University (NWU) Business School.

 *The views expressed here are not necessarily those of IOL or of title sites.